DW0RKiN/M4_FORTH/README.md

 On the first line immediately change quotes to `{` and `}`.
 All M4 macros use these new quotes.

-All used library functions, variables and strings are automatically added at the end of the file.
-If you need to place something else behind them, you must manually write:
+All used library functions are automatically added at the end of the file.
+For example, listing a number, multiplying or dividing.
+Others add variables and strings.
+If you need to place something else behind them, you have to manually write:

     include({./M4/LAST.M4})dnl

 And everything he writes underneath will be the last.

-Among other things, this file lists all used runtime library functions.
-For example, to list a string or a number.
-Multiplication and division functions.
-Lists the strings used or allocates space for used variables.

 In order to be able to call a program from Basic and return it again without error, the `INIT()` and `STOP` macros must be used.
 `INIT(xxx)` stores shadow registers and sets the initial value of the return address stack.